mansimov/unsupervised-videos/README.md

 Due to the size constraints, I only managed to upload a small sample dataset of UCF-101 patches.
 The trained model is overfitting, so this example is just meant for instructional purposes.
 The setup is the same as in Bouncing MNIST dataset.

-To train run:
+To train the model run:

 ```
 python lstm_combo.py models/lstm_combo_1layer_ucf101_patches.pbtxt datasets/ucf101_patches.pbtxt datasets/ucf101_patches_valid.pbtxt 1
 ```

-To see results run:
+To see the results run:

 ```
 python display_results.py models/lstm_combo_1layer_ucf101_pretrained.pbtxt datasets/ucf101_patches_valid.pbtxt 1